blaylockbk/Herbie/docs/index.rst

    :class: img-fluid
    :width: 66%

-Specifically, Herbie can
+Specifically, Herbie can do the following:

 - Locate GRIB2 files in the cloud.
-- Explore the content of those files.
+- Show the content of those files.
 - Download data to your computer.
 - Download *subsets*  of the data.
 - Read the data with xarray.
-- Useful xarray accessors (see :ref:`🗃️ Xarray Accessors`)
+- Help you use the data with xarray accessors (see :ref:`🗃️ Xarray Accessors`)

 Using Herbie looks something like this...